benlund/roc/README.md

  * set << val is an alias for set.sadd
  * zset << [score, val] is an alias for zset.zadd(score, val)

-Classes also implement expicit methods to create Ruby-core equivalent objects.
+Classes also implement expicit methods to create Ruby Standard Library equivalent objects.

 ROC::String#to_s